 How do I know if I have a financial interest in eyeglass sales, which means I need to ask patients to confirm they received their prescription?

-If you’re connected with an eyeglass seller—whether through an association, affiliation, or even just being in the same location—then you likely have a financial interest in the sale of eyeglasses.
+If you’re connected with an eyeglass seller—whether through an association, affiliation, or even just being in the same location—then you likely have a financial interest in selling eyeglasses.
 But even beyond that, there could be other ways you benefit financially from a relationship with a seller.
 If you’re unsure, it’s always best to play it safe and ask your patients to confirm they got their prescriptions.

 Can I use one document to confirm both eyeglass and contact lens prescription release?